karlmoubarak/tool/readme.md

 This extension was built, configured, and styled for [hackersanddesigners](https://github.com/hackersanddesigners)' wiki, so you might be interested in changing the generated HTML and CSS.

-To change the generated HTML table, open the `tool_body.php` file.
+To change the generated HTML elements, open the `tool_body.php` file.
 All lines starting with `$ret .= ` define an HTML line or element.
 Edit, add or remove these lines as you see fit.
 To change the way the embed is styled, edit the `tool.css` file.
 This should be self-explanatory.

 During development, MediaWiki's caching might get in the way.
 In your browser's address bar you can add `&action=purge` at the end of the URL you are testing to clear the cache (and changes to the `tool.css` file will only require a force reload to become visible).

 ## Credits

 Built under [afincato](https://github.com/afincato)'s supervision as part of an ongoing project for the [Hackers and Designers Wiki](https://wiki.hackersanddesigners.nl).

 ---

 written with love
 → km < bonjour@moubarak.eu >